 - 2.1 We use a variety of teaching and learning styles in our music lessons.
-We believe in whole-class teaching methods and we combine these with practical musical activities.
+We believe in whole-class teaching methods where we use an adaptive teaching model and we combine these with practical musical activities.
 We encourage children to ask as well as answer questions about the different genres of music they study.
-We offer them the opportunity to use a variety of instruments, and we enable them to use IT in music lessons where this serves to enhance their learning (such as during lessons on composition).
+We offer them the opportunity to use a variety of instruments, and we enable them to use IT in music lessons where this serves to enhance their learning (such as during lessons on composition where a recording device may be used).
 Children take part in discussions, group work and individual work and they present their work to the rest of the class. - 2.2 We recognise the fact that there are children of widely different musical abilities in all classes and we provide suitable learning opportunities for all children by matching the challenge of the task to the ability of the child.
-We achieve this through a range of strategies which could include:

-- setting common tasks which are open-ended and can have a variety of responses; - setting tasks of increasing difficulty, some children not completing all tasks; - grouping children by ability in the room and setting different tasks to each ability group; - providing resources of different complexity according to the ability of the child; - using classroom assistants to support the work of individual children or groups of children.
+We achieve this through a range of strategies which could include: - setting common tasks which are open-ended and can have a variety of responses; - setting tasks of increasing difficulty, some children not completing all tasks; - providing resources of different complexity according to the ability of the child where the teacher has adapted the learning in the lesson to suit this; - using classroom assistants to support the work of individual children or groups of children.